onlabsorg/swan-js/docs/swan.md

 ## Comparison operators
-The comparison operations compare two values and return `Bool.TRUE` or `Bool.FALSE`.
+The comparison operations compare two values and return `TRUE` or `FALSE`.
 Swan defines the following comparison operators:

 * Equal: `==`
 * Not equal: `!=`